 ‘So, indeed!’ said Zilu ‘You are wide of the mark!
 Why must there be such rectification?’

 The Master said, ‘How uncultivated are you, You!
 A superior man, in regard to what he does not know, shows a cautious reserve.
 If names be not correct, language is not in accordance with the truth of things.
 If language be not in accordance with the truth of things, affairs cannot be carried on to success.
 When affairs cannot be carried on to success, proprieties and music will not flourish.
 When proprieties and music do not flourish, punishments will not be properly awarded.
 When punishments are not properly awarded, the people do not know now to move hand or foot.
 Therefore a superior man considers it necessary that the names he uses may be spoken appropriately, and also that what he speaks may be carried out appropriately.
 What the superior man requires, is just that in his words there may be nothing incorrect.’ ”

 The Confucian Zhengming - Rectification of Names - proposed that office-holders were either to be called their correct names (that is, the name corresponding to real behaviour), or they were to live up to the ideal name of their role.
 Either the people go about calling that government official a thief – or he behaves like a government official should!
 Philosophers soon extended this good idea to the meaning of words.

-Therefore, freeing ourselves requires taking charge - when needed - of what the words mean for us and for the public discourse.
+Therefore, freeing ourselves requires taking charge - when needed - of what the words mean - first for us and for the public discourse.
 Emancipating other people can be helped with growing the number of the words they understand and the truthful meaning of those words.

 What then?
 What can I do?